SAP-samples/btp-dc-samples/docs/buildcode/btp-bc-setup-enterprise-free.md

 3. Booster Step 1:

-    The booster checks if the necessary entitlements for Build Code are available and free in the Global Account and you have the authorization to create Subaccounts and Services.
+    The booster checks if the necessary entitlements for Build Code are available and free in the Global Account, and you have the authorization to create Subaccounts and Services.

     The result must be "All required prerequisites are met":

     ![Booster Step 1](images/02_freebooster_step1_passed.png)

     In case you miss the prerequisites, the booster will inform you.
-For example about missing entitlements.
+For example, about missing entitlements.